CleverTap/clevertap-geofence-ios/README.md

   ```

 - You can **subscribe** to Geofence Enter & Exit event notifications to perform any customized actions within the app.
 `CleverTapGeofenceEntered` & `CleverTapGeofenceExited` notifications are fired by the CleverTap Geofence SDK whenever a users transits inside / outside a monitored geofence region.
-An example of subscribing to these notifications is as follows -
+An example of subscribing to these notifications is as follows:

   ```
   // Swift
   NotificationCenter.default.addObserver(forName: NSNotification.Name(rawValue: "CleverTapGeofenceEntered"), object: nil, queue: OperationQueue.main) { (notification) in